 - Salt to taste

 - Clean and cut the goat meat into medium chunky pieces.

 - Wash meat with vinegar/lime or lemon and rinse it thoroughly. (this helps to get rid of the gamey smell and taste) You can pat dry to avoid excess moisture.

-- Add curry powder, black pepper, salt and bouillon, and 1/4 of prepared natural seasoning (garlic, onion, thyme, pimento, and scallion) and marinate for at least 1 hr or overnight.
+- Add curry powder, black pepper, salt, and bouillon, and some of the natural seasoning (1 tbsp minced garlic, 1 sprig thyme, 1 tsp pimento, and ginger) and marinate for at least 1 hr or overnight.

-- In a wide saute pan add oil to high heat pan.
-Add goat meat slowly and saute until the flavours start to release and the meat changes colour (muscles of the meat tightens) roughly 2 minutes.
-(PLEASE DO NOT BURN MEAT)
+- In a wide saute pan add oil to a high heat pan.
+Add goat meat slowly and brown until the flavors start to release and the meat changes color (muscles of the meat tightens) for roughly 2 minutes.
+(PLEASE DO NOT BURN MEAT) See video

-- Periodically check the pot to see the level of water that remains.
-Add more water if necessary.
+- Add water, reduce to low heat, Periodically check the pot to see the level of water that remains.
+Add more water if necessary. *Add a small portion at a time.
+DO NOT flood the pot with water.

-- When meat becomes tender add potatoes and scotch bonnet pepper.
-Cook for 5 minutes and then add the remaining natural seasoning and carrots.
+- When meat becomes tender add potatoes allow them to cook halfway.
+Then add the remaining natural seasoning and carrots.

-- Simmer pot for 10 mins or until the season releases its flavour into the pot.
+- Simmer the pot for 10 mins or until the season releases its flavor into the pot.